khaosans/basic-chat/evaluators/README.md

 - Existing test suites
 - Code coverage tools
 - Documentation systems
+- Built-in Ollama setup

 ## Support

 For issues or questions:
 1. Check the GitHub Actions logs
 2. Review the `llm_judge_results.json` output
-3. Verify your OpenAI API key and quota
+3. Verify Ollama is running and the model is available
 4. Check the configuration in `evaluator.config.json`